Aipcecodes/codes/UK (IPSO) - Editors' Code of Practice.md

 ii) They must not be approached or photographed at school without permission of the school authorities.

-iii) Children under 16 must not be interviewed or photographed on issues involving their own or another child’s welfare unless a custodial parent or similarly responsible adult consents.
+iii) Children under 16 must not be interviewed or photographed on issues involving their own or another child's welfare unless a custodial parent or similarly responsible adult consents.

 iv) Children under 16 must not be paid for material involving their welfare, nor parents or guardians for material about their children or wards, unless it is clearly in the child's interest.

 v) Editors must not use the fame, notoriety or position of a parent or guardian as sole justification for publishing details of a child's private life.

 7. **Children in sex cases**